aromanino/keycloak-express-middleware/README.md

     });
 });
 ```
 ### `protectMiddleware([conditions])`
-Middleware to protect Express routes based on authentication and, optionally,
-authorization via Keycloak roles.
+Middleware to protect Express routes based on authentication and, optionally, authorization via Keycloak roles.

-Allows restricting access to a resource only to authenticated users or
-to those possessing specific roles in the realm or in a Keycloak client.
+Allows restricting access to a resource only to authenticated users or to those possessing specific roles in the realm or in a Keycloak client.

-@param {string|function} [conditions]
+@parameters {string|function} [conditions]
 - If a string, specifies one or more required roles, using the syntax:
     - 'role'              → client role in the configured client (e.g., 'admin')
     - 'clientid:role'     → client role of a specific client (e.g., 'myclient:editor')